1. 1 year ago

 The Russians are trapped at Kherson.
 They can threaten Melitopol and Kherson at the same time.
 Keep the Russians pinned at Kherson.

 Call me a doomer but I don't see how they can capture Crimea.
-There's only like 3 ways of entering that peninsula and they're both tight as fuck and super exposed.
+There's only like 3 ways of entering that peninsula and they're both tight as frick and super exposed.
 Donbabwe militia armed with sticks could hold in Armyansk.

 Crimea is a long-term goal.
 Save that for last.

-• 1 year ago
+• 2 years ago

 Anonymous